The 16 Afa Seeds (Words) With Their Regular Igbo & English Terminologies

 • English: Ikenga | Strength | Three joined roads

-• Explanation: In both Afa and ordinary Igbo, "Ikenga" refers to a symbol of strength, achievement, and success, usually represented by a carved wooden figure.
+• Explanation: In both Afa and ordinary Igbo, "Ikenga" refers to a symbol of strength, achievement, and success, usually represented by an esoteric motif.

 4. Aturukpa or Atunukpa or Atulukpa